curl/everything-curl/cmdline.md

 When a host name is used, the converting of the name to an IP address is typically done using the system's resolver functions.
-That normally lets a sysadmin provide local name looksups in the `/etc/hosts` file (or equivalent).
+That normally lets a sysadmin provide local name lookups in the `/etc/hosts` file (or equivalent).

 ### Port number